go140point6/plugin-truffle-box/README.md

 - It creates 1:1:1 Oracle to JobId to InternalContract
 - It runs fulfillment on the OCA.
 - It runs approval and transfer of PLI funds to the ICA.
-- It run a test against the crypto pair and datafeed set.
+- It runs a test against the crypto pair and datafeed set.
 - Most importantly, it tracks all this in a lightweight SQLite database.

 ## .env should have following parameters